 College Subvention Grants

-The College has a small amount of one-time money that will be used to provide subventions for tenure-track faculty who were unable to obtain funding from the University Subvention Grant Program for 2012-13 due to the depletion of funds.
+The College has a small amount of one-time money that will be used to provide subventions for tenure-track and tenured faculty who were unable to obtain funding from the University Subvention Grant Program for 2013-14 due to the depletion of funds. *Note that priority will be given to tenure-track faculty.

-Tenure-track faculty authors are invited to submit their applications for review no later than February 22, 2013.
+Faculty authors are invited to submit their applications for review no later than March 7, 2014.
 Publications can be in any language and any discipline.
 Funds are only paid directly to the publisher; authors may not be reimbursed from the account.
 Qualifications and application information are included on the Subvention Grant Memo.